Inirit/Reuploader/README.md

 ## Release

-Currently released as an alpha and only for Firefox.
+Currently released for Firefox.
 May support other browsers later.

 * [Firefox](https://addons.mozilla.org/en-US/firefox/addon/reuploader/)

 ## Status

+* Feb.
+11 2018
+  * Removed the "experimental" tag on Firefox addon hub, it seems to be pretty stable.
 * Nov.
 20
-  * Alpha release has been published to Firefox addon hub
+  * Alpha release has been published to Firefox addon hub.
 * Nov.
 19
   * Basic feature set is now implemented.
   * Nothing has been published yet, but I'm hoping to do so soon.